Kalmat/PyWinBox/README.md

 Cross-Platform and multi-monitor module which allows to manage window areas (position and size) and all their properties, as well as any rectangular area.

-**WARNING: Multi-monitor support is still experimental and not fully tested in macOS.**

 ## Rectangular areas

 You just need to instantiate the PyWinBox class, passing custom callbacks to be called when any property is